 Inpatient Psychiatric Services and Dignified Care

 Sometimes people need more than outpatient visits with a therapist to learn how to manage their mental health issues.
-The sudden onset symptoms of a behavioral health issue, like depression, anxiety, or personality disorders, can be very complex, confusing and scary for the person experiencing the systems of the loved ones around them.
+The sudden onset symptoms of a behavioral health issue, like depression, anxiety, or personality disorders, can be very complex, confusing and scary for the person experiencing the symptoms and for the the loved ones around them.
 Fortunately, help is available.

 Brooke Glen Behavioral Hospital has been providing inpatient psychiatric services to teens and adults in Fort Washington, Pennsylvania, for more than 40 years.
 We believe each patient is unique and we focus on treating them – not just their illness.
 Our treatment teams work closely with patients and their families to create individualized treatment plans that target the patient’s specific issues.